JohnGrime/MolecularUtilities/Scripts/README.md

 	Scripts $

 **Example**: In **Fig. 3a** we see a PDB file from the research group of [John Briggs](https://www2.mrc-lmb.cam.ac.uk/groups/briggs/).
 This file contains an example region of mature HIV-1 capsid lattice, with a central pentameric protein ring surounded by a number of hexameric protein rings.
 Each individual protein is depicted in a different color, producing a rather chaotic scene.
-Note that we do not render loop regions of the protein, only alpha helices; nontheless, the image is rather complicated and confusing.
+Note that we do not render loop regions of the protein, only alpha helices; nontheless, the image is complicated and confusing.

 ![Figure 3a](../Images/HIV_1a.png)